fredgibbs/fredgibbs.github.io/courses/american-food/schedule.md

 ## Jun 11 (Fri)
 ### Cuisines of Contact & Thanksgiving
 - _HAE_, 1--11 (from 1: Cuisine of Contact).
-- Janet Siskind, “The Invention of Thanksgiving: A Ritual of American Nationality", 167–-91.
+- Janet Siskind, “The Invention of Thanksgiving: A Ritual of American Nationality", 167--91.

-#### For reference
+#### Noteworthy
-- Philip Deloria, “The Invention of Thanksgiving”, _New Yorker_, 95.37 (November 25, 2019): 70-–74.
+- Philip Deloria, “The Invention of Thanksgiving”, _New Yorker_, 95.37 (November 25, 2019): 70--74.
 - [First Thanksgiving Menu](https://www.smithsonianmag.com/history/what-was-on-the-menu-at-the-first-thanksgiving-511554/)

 {% include alert.html class='warning' title='Reading Quiz' text="